-Since the Preferred Options report was published in 2009, a number of evidence base studies have been produced to inform the site selection process.
-Of most relevance to Twycross, the following studies have been updated or completed:

-- 2011 Open Space, Sports and Recreational Facilities Study - 2012 Extended Phase 1 Habitat Survey - 2013 Community, Cultural and Tourism Facilities Review - 2013 Strategic Housing Land Availability Assessment (SHLAA)

-In line with the approach set out in the Core Strategy, consideration was firstly given to sites within the pre-existing 2001 Local Plan settlement boundary for Twycross.
+- 5.6.8 Since the Preferred Options report was published in 2009, a number of evidence base studies have been produced to inform the site selection process.
+Of most relevance to Twycross, the following studies have been updated or completed: - Open Space, Sports and Recreational Facilities Study (2011) - Extended Phase 1 Habitat Survey (2012) - Community, Cultural and Tourism Facilities Review (2013) - Strategic Housing Land Availability Assessment (SHLAA)(2013) - 5.6.9 In line with the approach set out in the Core Strategy, consideration was firstly given to sites within the pre-existing 2001 Local Plan settlement boundary for Twycross.
 No such sites were considered suitable for allocation, due to other constraints.
-Therefore, in order to meet the residual requirement for Twycross, sites outside of the previously established settlement boundary were considered for allocation.

-The most preferable site was found to be TWY01 - Land north of Orton Lane, Twycross, adjacent to the developed village edge and the housing at Hallfields.
+Therefore, in order to meet the residual requirement for Twycross, sites outside of the previously established settlement boundary were considered for allocation. - 5.6.10 The most preferable site was found to be TWY01 Land north of Orton Lane, Twycross, adjacent to the developed village edge and the housing at Hallfields.
 It is recognised that the site is currently Grade II Agricultural Land which is normally viewed as a constraint to development because of its classification as Very Good Quality Agricultural Land.
-However, the village is surrounded by agricultural land of this grade and quality, and given the severe lack of developable land within the settlement itself, the housing requirement must be met by utilising land outside of the current built extent of the village.
+However, the village is surrounded by agricultural land of this grade and quality, and given the severe lack of developable land within the settlement itself, the housing requirement must be met by utilising land outside of the current built extent of the village. - 5.6.11 The title of TWY11 has been amended as a proposed modification from the 'Curzon Arms' to 'Turpins Bar and Grill' to reflect the current name of the facility.

+Twycross Site Allocations

+Reference Location Designation Policy

+Employment

+TWY09 Startin Tractor Sales, Employment Site DM19
-Twycross Site Allocations Reference Location Designation Policy Emplo yment TWY09 Startin Tractor Sales, West of Main Street Employment Site DM19 Open 9 Space TWY03 Ashby Road Amenity Green Space Amenity Green Space DM8 TWY04 Hallfields Amenity Green Space Amenity Green Space DM8 TWY05 Orton Lane Playing Fields and Cricket Club Children's Play Space, Young Persons Facilities and Outdoor Sports Facilities DM8 TWY06 Twycross House School Playing Fields, The Green Outdoor Sports Facilities DM8 TWY07 Village Green, Main Road Amenity Green Space DM8

-TWY08 St James Churchyard, Church Street Cemeteries and Churchyards DM8 Communi ty Facility TWY10 Twycross Village Hall, Burton Road Community Facility DM25 TWY11 The Curzon Arms Public House, Main Road Community Facility DM25 TWY12 Twycross House School, The Green Community Facility DM25 TWY13 St James Church, Church Street Community Facility DM25 TWY01 Twycross Settlement Boundary Settlement Boundary Core Strategy Policy 12 Residential Allocations TWY02 Land north of Orton Lane 20 Dwellings Core Strategy Policy 12
+West of Main Street Open : Snace TWY03 DM8 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Ashby Road Amenity Green Space Amenity Green Space DIVIO TWY04 Hallfields Amenity Green Space Amenity Green Space DM8 TWY05 Orton Lane Playing Fields and Cricket Club Children's Play Space, Young Persons Facilities and Outdoor Sports Facilities DM8 TWY06 Twycross House School Playing Fields, The Green Outdoor Sports Facilities DM8 TWY07 Village Green, Main Road Amenity Green Space DM8 TWY08 St James Churchyard, Church Street Cemeteries and Churchyards DM8 Communit ty Facility TWY10 Twycross Village Hall, Burton Road Community Facility DM25 TWY11 Turpins Bar and Grill, Main Road Community Facility DM25 TWY12 Twycross House School, The Green Community Facility DM25 TWY13 St James Church, Church Street Community Facility DM25 TWY01 Twycross Settlement Boundary Settlement Boundary Core Strategy Policy 12 Residential TWY02 Land north of Orton Lane 20 Dwellings Core Strategy Policy 12